Calculation of the pion-photon transition form factor using dispersion relations and renormalization-group summation: Effect of RG summation on the TFF in LCSR

 where the expressions for the partial TFFs $F^{\gamma\pi}_{\text{LCSR};n}$ follow from Eqs.\ (\ref{eq:TFFq02}) and (\ref{eq:32}).
 To simplify the final representation of $F^{\gamma \pi}_{\text{LCSR};n}$, as well as for further analysis in future work, we use the effective couplings $\mathbb{A}_{\nu}(0,s_0,y)$ for $m^2=0$ from Eq.\ (\ref{eq:eff-coupl3}) and Eq.\ (\ref{eq:Aeffect-m=0}) so that we arrive at

-where the functions $\Delta_{\nu_{n}}(0,\bar{x})$ and $\Delta_{\nu_{1+n}}(0,\bar{x})$ are defined analogously to (\ref{eq:Aeffect-m}) and (\ref{eq:Aeffect-m=0}), and denote the effective couplings entering the soft part.
+where the functions $\Delta_{\nu_{n}}(0,\bar{x})$ and $\Delta_{1+\nu_{n}}(0,\bar{x})$ are defined analogously to (\ref{eq:Aeffect-m}) and (\ref{eq:Aeffect-m=0}), and denote the effective couplings entering the soft part.
 The two equations above represent our final expressions for the TFF in the dispersive form of RG augmented LCSRs and encapsulate the calibrated FAPT expansion for this quantity.
 Let us also supply some important remarks.
 First, the Born contribution in Eq.\ (\ref{eq:38a}) coincides with the standard one for the zero-harmonic, see Eq.\ (\ref{eq:BornLCSR}) (where $\bar{x}_0\equiv1-x_0=Q^2/(Q^2+s_0)$), while all further corrections in (\ref{eq:38b}), (\ref{eq:38c}), and (\ref{eq:38d}) appear as the result of the FAPT summation of the radiative corrections (see Sec.\ \ref{sec:mesonic-FAPT}).
 Second, their contributions bear the same minus sign and for momentum transfers in the range $0.6 \leqslant Q^2 \lesssim 10$ GeV$^2$ have a magnitude a few times smaller than the FOPT results \cite{Mikhailov:2009kf,Agaev:2010aq}.
 The important element of these corrections, i.e., the convolution term $\mathcal{T}^{(1)}(x,y) \otimes\psi_n(y)$, is given in App.\ \ref{App:A}.
 Third, by significantly reducing the size of the radiation corrections, the actual constraint for the applicability of the LCSR approach resides with the high-twist contributions that become important for $Q^2 \lesssim m^2_\rho$.

 In order to test the capabilities of the new scheme in more real terms, we illustrate in Fig.\ \ref{fig:pionFF-strips} its application to the TFF in comparison with the experimental data.
+This version of the figure implements the corrections done in the included Erratum.
 For the sake of definiteness, we employ the family of the bimodal BMS pion DAs, obtained in \cite{Bakulev:2001pa}.
 The corresponding results for the TFF are shown in the form of a green strip which quantifies the variation of these DAs in terms of their coefficients $\{1, a_2, a_4\}$ with the Gegenbauer decomposition in Eq.\ (\ref{eq:gegen-exp}) (for derivation and justification see \cite{Bakulev:2001pa,Stefanis:2014yha,Mikhailov:2016klg} and references therein).